metapages/metapage/docs/pages/04_api.md

 ```

 The order of the plugins is usually the order displayed in the app.metapage.org UI.

+The plugin URLs must be unique (even though they are defined in a list) and are not allowed to collide with the metaframe ids.

 ## Implenting a metapage plugin